 HIV self-testing is a HIV testing tool that allows a person to perform a HIV test at home using a rapid testing device or kit.
 Some self-tests use a swab along the gum line, and some use a finger prick to draw a small amount of blood.
 HIV self-tests are particularly beneficial for people who prefer to test in private, alone or with people they trust, rather than in a health clinic.
 However, a reactive (sometimes incorrectly referred to as a positive) result needs to be confirmed with a laboratory HIV test that is conducted by a trained testing provider.
 Additionally, self-tests are not recommended for people taking antiretroviral drugs such as Pre-exposure Prophylaxis (PrEP) or Post-exposure Prophylaxis (PEP), as there is a greater chance of getting a false non-reactive (false negative result).

-In November 2018, the Therapeutic Goods Administration (TGA) approved Australia’s first HIV self-test kits, the Atomo self-test kits, to be available for purchase in Australia.
+In November 2018, the Therapeutic Goods Administration (TGA) approved Australia’s first HIV self-test kits, the Atomo self-test kits.
 As the Atomo kits are the only self-test kits approved by the TGA, it is the only kit that is recognised to meet Australian standards of safety and accuracy.
 These tests provide users a reactive or non-reactive result within 15 minutes of performing the test.

 The Atomo kits come with: